ankit039/SmarterCodes-Assignment/Assignment-1.md

 }
 ```

-#### Step 4: According to assignment details fetch all data using following query
+#### Operation 4: According to assignment details fetch all data using following query
 Query
 ```txt
 query MyQuery {